-Fire protection products and related services should be fit for their purpose and properly installed and maintained in accordance with the manufacturer's instructions or a relevant standard.
+Fire-protection products and related services should be fit for purpose and properly installed and maintained in accordance with the manufacturer's instructions or the relevant British Standard.

-Third-party certification schemes for fire protection products and related services are an effective means of providing the fullest possible assurances, offering a level of quality, reliability and safety that non-certificated products may lack.
+Third-party certification schemes for fireprotection products and related services are an effective means of providing the fullest possible assurances, offering a level of quality, reliability and safety that noncertificated products may lack.
 This does not mean goods and services that are not third-party approved are less reliable, but there is no obvious way in which this can be demonstrated.

-Third-party quality assurance can offer comfort, both as a means of satisfying you that the goods and services you have purchased are fit for purpose, and as a means of demonstrating that you have complied with the law.
+Third-party quality assurance can offer comfort both as a means of satisfying you that the goods and services you have purchased are fit for purpose, and as a means of demonstrating that you have complied with the law.

-However, to ensure the level of assurance offered by third party schemes, you should always check whether the company you employ sub-contracts work to others.
-If they do, you will want to check that the sub-contractors are subject to the same level of checks of quality and competence as the company you are employing.
+However, to ensure the level of assurance offered by third-party schemes, you should always check whether the company you employ sub-contracts work to others.
+If they do, you will want to check that the subcontractors are subject to the same level of checks of quality and competence as the company you are employing.